open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 There are two common ways to read the tracing information if AWS X-Ray is enabled for a lambda function:

 1. Via the system property `com.amazonaws.xray.traceHeader` in the event of a Java function.
-More information on Java system properties can be found [here](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html)
+More information on Java system properties can be found at the following link [Java System Properties][]
 2. Via an environment variable that is set, titled `_X_AMZN_TRACE_ID`.

 If the system property `com.amazonaws.xray.traceHeader` is set, instrumentation SHOULD try to parse an OpenTelemetry `Context` out of it using the [AWS X-Ray Propagator](../../../context/api-propagators.md).